RN to MSN Programs

 How much does the program cost?

-Tuition rates for online bridge programs are amongst the lowest in the country.
-Prices for an RN to MSN track typically range between $10,000 and $18,000 per semester, depending on your clinical specialty.
-If you are only attending the courses part-time, then the costs are usually under $10,000 for every semester.
+Tuition rates for online bridge programs are among the lowest in the country.
+Prices for an RN to MSN track typically range between $10,000 and $18,000 per semester, depending on the clinical specialty.
+If you are only attending the courses part-time, the costs are usually under $10,000 for each semester.
 Additional fees include a clinical lab fee, a transcript fee, a technology fee, a graduate student activity fee, a health fee, a recreation fee and a graduate student services fee.
-You can also apply for help and see if you are eligible for scholarships, private loans, grants, student loans or any other type of financial aid.
+You can apply for help and see if you are eligible for scholarships, private loans, grants, student loans or any other type of financial aid.

 Is the RN to MSN track accredited?

 Yes.
 There are a variety of RN to MSN programs (both conventional and 100% online) that have received accreditation from authorized organizations such as The Commission on Collegiate Nursing Education (CCNE) or The Accreditation Commission For Education in Nursing (ACEN).
 You should make sure that the program and school you have chosen are approved by the State Board of Nursing.
 You will also need to pass the National Council Licensure Examination (NCLEX-RN) in order to practice as a registered nurse.

 Where can you work with a Master’s of Science in Nursing from an RN to MSN track?